voml/iris-orm/projects/iris.ts/homepage/README.md

 - Landing: `/`
 - Documents: `/d/zh-hans/` · `/d/en-us/`

 Product messaging follows the Rust-core + N-API binding model.
-Legacy TypeScript `iris-adapter-*` packages are not part of the public surface.
+TypeScript `@yydb/iris-adapter-*` packages have been removed from the repo.